tldr-pages/tldr/pages/linux/pacman4console.md

 > A text-based console game inspired by the original Pacman.
 > You play as Pacman (C); avoid the ghosts (&'s); collect all the pellets (*'s and .'s).

-- Start a game (at level 1 by default):
+- Start a game at level 1:

 `pacman4console`